 In addition to the Boonsville monument, Joe’s rugged mug today sits atop three different Texas oilfield monuments: Joinerville (1957), Conroe (1957) and Kilgore (1986).
 Learn more in Meet Joe Roughneck.

 October 27, 1763 – Birth of the “Father of American Geology”

-William Maclure, a Scottish-born American geologist and “stratigrapher,” was born in 1763.
+William Maclure, who would become a renowned American geologist and “stratigrapher,” was born in Ayr, Scotland.
 He created the earliest geological maps of North America in 1809.

 After settling in the United States in 1797, Maclure explored the eastern part of North America to prepare the first geological map of the United States.
-His travels from Maine to Georgia in 1808 resulted in the first geological map of the new United States, published in the Transactions of the American Philosophical Society in 1809.
+His travels from Maine to Georgia in 1808 resulted in the first geological map of the new United States, published in the Transactions of the American Philosophical Society.

 “Here, in broad strokes, he identifies six different geological classes,” a Princeton historian reported later.
 “Note that the chain of the Appalachian Mountains is correctly labeled as containing the most primitive, or oldest, rock.”

 When Benjamin Silliman, a Yale chemist, organized the American Geological Society in 1819, Maclure was elected its first president.
 Most geologists consider Maclure (1763-1840) the “Father of American Geology.”
 In the 1850s, Silliman’s son, also a Yale chemist, analyzed samples of Pennsylvania “rock oil” for refining into kerosene.
 His report led to drilling America’s first oil well in 1859.

 October 27, 1923 – Lion Oil Refining Company founded in Arkansas